isabella232/search-promote.en-1/help/c-about-auto-complete.md

 ## About Auto-Complete {#concept_093A9CD754864BA79B456FE4BEB64578}

-You can configure various areas of Auto-Complete to control the generation of the auto-complete enabled search form, and the file , which is included as a part of the auto-complete enabled search form.

 The file [!DNL autocomplete_data.js] is regenerated and published to the search content network each time there are changes that the Auto-Complete Setup page has saved.

 ## Configuring Auto-Complete {#task_F491F2BFC4D24A61BBDC48B9059C11BB}